Amber Heard ends testimony asking Depp to ‘leave me alone’

 FALLS CHURCH, Va.
 (AP) — Amber Heard told jurors Thursday that a harassment campaign waged against her by ex-husband Johnny Depp has left her humiliated and scared for her life from multiple death threats, and said she just wants “Johnny to leave me alone.”

-Heard was expected to be the final witness in the six-week libel trial Depp brought against his ex-wife.
+Heard was the final witness in the six-week libel trial Depp brought against his ex-wife.
 With cameras in the courtroom, millions of people have followed the trial, and interest seemed to gain momentum as the weeks went on and both Depp and Heard testified about the ugly details of their relationship.

 Online and at the courthouse, Depp’s fans have overwhelmingly dominated the narrative, with groupies lining up overnight to get one of the few spots in the courtroom and wave at Depp as he walks in and out.
 Heard has been booed by spectators on the street as she enters and leaves the courthouse.